Customizing for Use Cases

 suggests.

-Settings > Instructions > Instruction Prompt — controls how Instructions Mode responds to voice commands.
+Settings > Voice Typing > Transform Mode > Transform Prompt — controls how transform mode responds to voice commands.

 Editing assistant